jake-g/esp32-llm/README.md

 This project is aimed to create a very simple AI Dreaming Machine.
 The only thing this code does is generate little AI dreams.But it does it in only 512Kb of memory on a very underpowered micro controller.

+Developed by Massimo Di Leo [NuvolaProject](https://nuvolaproject.cloud) starting from the wonderful works of A.Karpathy and D.Bennet.

+There are some minor improvements over Bennet implementation of llama2.c on ESP32.
+I noticed that the original project generates more or less always the same story.
+I tweaked the code in order to add a little bit more of randomness in the seed generation.
+Also I changed the model from tiny stories to a custom trained version called aidreams260K.
+This model has been trained from a dataset of 2000 AI generated dreams.
+These dreams have beeen created with llama3-8b but with custom prompts in order to get a properly structured AI generated dreams, not human dreams.

 ## Features

 - Runs on ESP32-S3 with minimal resources